isomerpages/mccy-cpro/_resources/resumption-of-religious-activities.md

 permalink: /resources/Resumption-of-Religious-Activities/
 ---

-### Tighter Measures for Religious Activities (Phase Two - Heightened Alert)
+### Precautionary Measures for Religious Activities (Phase Three – Heightened Alert)

-In Phase Two (Heightened Alert), places of worship can gradually resume more religious activities, with the necessary precautions to safeguard public health.
-Please see [‘Phase Two (Heightened Alert) Tighter Measures for Religious Activities’ document](/media/PhaseTwo_EnhancedMeasures_ReligiousActivities_15May2021.pdf) in Phase Two updated on 15 May 2021 for more detailed guidance.
-This has been updated to reflect the new conditions for religious activities imposed from 16 May to 13 June 2021
+In Phase Three (Heightened Alert), places of worship can gradually resume more religious activities, with the necessary precautions to safeguard public health.
+Please see [‘Phase Three (Heightened Alert) Precautionary Measures for Religious Activities’ document](/media/PhaseThree_PrecautionaryMeasures_ReligiousActivities_11June2021.pdf) in Phase Three updated on 11 June 2021 for more detailed guidance.
+This has been updated to reflect the new conditions for religious activities imposed from 14 June 2021.

+### Acknowledgement Form for Phase Three – Heightened Alert

+ROs that have submitted their SMPs in Phase 3 must acknowledge the new conditions for religious activities imposed from 14 June 2021 before commencing the activities.
+Submit the acknowledgement form **[here](https://go.gov.sg/phase3ackformha)**.

 ### Recording and Broadcast of Religious Services and Prayers

-ROs who wish to use their premise for recording and broadcast of religious services and prayers from 16 May to 13 June 2021 must notify CPRO Programme Office via **[https://go.gov.sg/notificationform](https://go.gov.sg/notificationform)** at least 2 days before conducting the digital productions
+ROs who wish to use their premise for recording and broadcast of religious services and prayers must notify CPRO Programme Office via **[https://go.gov.sg/notificationform](https://go.gov.sg/notificationform)** at least 2 days before conducting the digital productions

 ### Revised Safe Management Measures Checklist

-ROs that have submitted their SMPs in Phase 3 must acknowledge the new conditions for religious activities imposed from 16 May to 13 June 2021 before commencing the activities.
-Submit the acknowledgement form **[here](https://go.gov.sg/phase2ackformha)**.

 ROs that have not submitted their Safe Management Plans (SMPs) previously for Phase 3 will need to submit their plans, at least 2 days before commencing any activities outlined above.
 This includes ROs that have submitted their Safe Management Plans in Phase 1 and/or 2.
 Click **[here](https://go.gov.sg/phase3smpha)** to submit.